BEWARE OF SPOILERS! To prevent the page from being whited out entirely, only spoilers from the final season (5) are whited out!

-- Those Two Bad Guys: Him and Martine often interact in season four, frequently bickering.
+- Those Two Bad Guys: Often interacts with Martine in Season 4, frequently bickering.

 - Troll: Annoying Root (or Team Machine in general) seems to get a rise out of Lambert.

-- Weapon of Choice: A Glock 19 which he uses in the finale to gun down Collier, nearly shoot Finch and later take part in The Purge of Vigilance
+- Weapon of Choice: A Glock 19, which he uses in the season 3 finale to gun down Collier, nearly shoot Finch, and later take part in the purge of Vigilance.

-Megan L. Watkins, Petra Z. Kirillov, Katarina A. Müller, Isabella M. Fiore, Alicia T. Cabrera, Nataša B. Vukoja
+Aliases: Megan L. Watkins, Petra Z. Kirillov, Katarina A. Müller, Isabella M. Fiore, Alicia T. Cabrera, Nataa B. Vukoja

 A ruthless operative of Decima.